European Sage

 Important

-*Before taking any plant at a medicinal level, always consult a NIMH (National Institute of Medical Herbalists) medical herbalist and inform your healthcare provider if you are pregnant, have any medical condition, allergy or are taking any medication.
+*Before taking any plant at a medicinal level, always consult a NIMH (National Institute of Medical Herbalists) medical herbalist and inform your healthcare provider if you are conceiving, pregnant, breast-feeding, have any medical condition, allergy or are taking any medication or under medical supervision.

-Always be sure of the identity of your plant, and grow, harvest, prepare and store your plant material following the correct guidelines – this ensures that the bioactive phytochemicals are present and stable.
+Always be sure of the identity of your plant, and grow, harvest, prepare and store your plant material following the correct guidelines to ensure the bioactive phytochemicals are present and stable.

 Source plant medicine products from an established reputable source.
-Read any caution and do not exceed the recommended dose & duration – but note that there is an effective dose & duration.
+Read any caution and do not exceed the recommended dose & duration – but note that there is an effective dose and duration.

-Effective plant medicine is about individual prescription to your whole condition in order to get to the root of the problem, and it can take time to treat long-term conditions.
+Effective plant medicine is about individual prescriptions for individuals in order to get to the root of the problem, and it can take time to treat long-term conditions.
 When using plant medicine for the first time we recommend consulting a medical herbalist from the NIMH to find out what benefits you most.

 Scientific Research